-In acute fractures there is frequently marked hemarthrosis and lavage will be necessary to permit visibility.
-This is performed by placing an egress cannula through the lateral instrument portal.
+In acute fractures there is usually some degree of hemarthrosis and lavage is used to enhance visibility.
+This is performed by placing an egress cannula through the medial instrument portal.

 The dorsal compartment of the middle carpal joint should then be evaluated completely and any additional lesions noted.

 Any loose cartilage and bone debris is debrided.

 Insertion of needles

 An 18 gauge spinal needle is inserted percutaneously under arthroscopic visualization so that it passes in the center of the fracture portion half way between the fracture line and the junction of the second and third carpal bones.
 The needle is passed across the joint and embedded in the soft tissue of the lateral joint capsule.

 This needle is the critical directional guide for implant placement.